seanmd8/student-webdev-labs/reflection.md

 - I did manage to complete these on my own.
 - The position and media queries excercises focused on concepts it was super useful to know.
 I actually found the HW 2 selectors game to be super helpful for completing this one.
 - I could maybe have used a bit more on positioning, but I think the excercise helped me get used to it a lot more.
-- Maybe a bit more explanation on whether it's better practice to give every '<p>' in a div a class versus giving the div a class and styling them via '.div-class p' rather than '.p-class'.
+- Maybe a bit more explanation on whether it's better practice to give every 'p' in a div a class versus giving the div a class and styling them via '.div-class p' rather than '.p-class'.

 ### Lab 04-flexbox
 - I did manage to do this one myself, though I looked at the example code linked at the end of the slides.